 Pain or numbness that is worse at night, interrupting sleep

-The symptoms of carpal tunnel syndrome may be similar to other medical conditions or problems.
-Always see your health care provider for a diagnosis.
+The symptoms of carpal tunnel syndrome may seem like other health conditions or problems.
+Always see your healthcare provider for a diagnosis.

-Your provider will check your medical history and give you a physical exam.
-He or she may recommend that you have electrodiagnostic tests on your nerves.
+Your provider will check your health history and give you a physical exam.
+He or she may advise electrodiagnostic tests on your nerves.
 These tests are the best way to diagnose carpal tunnel syndrome.
 Electrodiagnostic tests stimulate the muscles and nerves in your hand to see how well they work.